About Us

 Mike has overseen the delivery of radio-tracking programs, acoustic surveys, tree felling surveys, habitat risk assessments, and habitat de-risking operations.
 He also provides specialist bat advice and extensive training to everyone from novice to experienced bat ecologists for all matters relating to bat ecology.

-His work spans a variety of projects, from large-scale infrastructure programs to conservation and community tracking.
+His work spans a variety of projects, from large-scale infrastructure programs to conservation and community radio-tracking.
 He has been working closely with DOC to develop a range of training and accreditation services for bat ecologists, which he has utilised to provide training to an extensive list of private, public and community organisations.
 See our COLLABORATORS section for details.

 A researcher holding a bat and inspecting its wing